Ddraigan/diff-tool/readme.md

 - ```diff-tool <file you want to view diff for>```
 - ```diff-tool -h``` for other options

+Now has a default config when no config is supplied

 # Todo

 - [ ] Colour theme support